oleeskild/darklang-presentation/README.md

 Slide deck used for a talk about [Darklang](https://darklang.com/).

-It's just javascript, html and css so you can just open the file in your browser as a file.
+It's just javascript, html and css.
+It can be viewed in your browser by navigating to index.html

 Made using [impress.js](https://github.com/impress/impress.js/)